OCHA-DAP/hdx-python-utilities/README.md

 1. Retrieval of data from url with saving to file or from data previously saved
 1. Date utilities
 1. Loading and saving JSON and YAML (maintaining order)
-1. Loading and saving HXLated csv and/or JSON
 1. Dictionary and list utilities
 1. HTML utilities (inc. BeautifulSoup helper)
 1. Compare files (eg. for testing)